gnosisguild/CRISP/README.md

 Ensure all components are running and communicating with each other properly before initializing a new round.

-Remember to provide exact paths if the `enclave_server`, `start_cipher_client`, and `cli` binaries are located in specific directories.
+Remember to provide exact paths if the `enclave_server`, `start_cipher_node`, and `cli` binaries are located in specific directories.
 If any specific configuration is needed in the environment files, make sure to outline what changes need to be made and where the files are located.
 It's also crucial to include any ports that need to be open or additional services that are required for the application to run correctly.

 ## Contributing